MicrosoftDocs/architecture-center/docs/example-scenario/serverless/microservices-with-container-apps-content.md

 **[Azure Cache for Redis](https://azure.microsoft.com/services/cache)** adds a caching layer to the application architecture to improve speed and performance for heavy traffic loads.

-**[Azure Monitor](/azure/azure-monitor)** collects and stores metrics and logs, including platform metrics for the Azure services in the solution and application telemetry.
-Use this data to monitor the application, set up alerts and dashboards, and perform root cause analysis of failures.
-Azure Monitor integrates with Service Fabric to collect metrics from controllers, nodes, and containers, as well as container and node logs.
+**[Azure Monitor](/azure/azure-monitor)** collects and stores metrics and logs.
+Use this data to monitor the application, set up alerts and dashboards, and do root cause analysis of failures.

 ### Alternatives